AndrewECooper/cnc-foundry-vtt/README_RELEASE.md

 ## Contributing

-Please read the Viking Sasquatch [development-standards](https://github.com/Viking-Sasquatch/development-standards) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read the [CONTRIBUTING.md](https://gitlab.com/troll-lord/foundry-vtt/ruleset/castles-and-crusades/-/blob/main/CONTRIBUTING.md) and [CODE_OF_CONDUCT.md](https://gitlab.com/troll-lord/foundry-vtt/ruleset/castles-and-crusades/-/blob/5655055098ea960d3709aa6ba31a217b3de2ca62/CODE_OF_CONDUCT.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning